kartoza/rir-dashboard/documentation/docs/tutorial/administrator_tutorial.md

 🧑‍🏫 The value manager map allows you to add data by directly clicking on the region of the map that you would like to add data to.

 👨‍🏫 The second way to add data to an indicator is through the Value Manager Map option.
 Go to **Indicator Management** and scroll to the indicator that you would like to add data to.
 On the right-hand side of the indicator's name, there will be a small Settings symbol.
-Click on **Settings** for the desired indicator and then click" on **Value Manager Map**.
+Click on **Settings** for the desired indicator and then click on **Value Manager Map**.
 This will take you back to the map canvas.
 Now you will be able to click on any geographic location within the instance and a popup window will appear which will allow you to fill in value data for that location.

 ![Value Manager Map](../assets/screencasts/value-manager-map.gif "Value Manager Map")